-This column first ran in The Tablet in October, 2007; we first ran it here in 2015
+This column ran in The Tablet in October, 2007; we first ran it here in 2015

 Then the Voyager and Galileo spacecraft arrived and mapped that moon, showing the kinds of cracks expected for ice overlaying an ocean.
 And Europa deflected Jupiter’s magnetic field just like a salty, electrically conductive ocean might do.
 Now I’ve been invited to co-author the lead chapter on a new book about Europa.
 Because of my scientific expertise?
 No; those spacecraft also revealed how naive my models were.
 My chapter is a historical overview.

 When did people first speculate about Europa’s interior?
 My models were based on data that had been around for a long time before my 1975 thesis; was I really the first to fish for life in its interior?
 From my perch on the scrap heap of history, I’ve been inspired to paw through the Vatican Observatory’s library, looking up references back to the early 19th century.

 Europa’s mass was calculated by Laplace in 1805, a brilliant analysis of how Jupiter’s moons tweak each others’ orbits.
 But he didn’t actually determine how many kilograms of stuff could be found inside Europa; he only reported the ratio of its mass to Jupiter’s.
 Did he know the mass of Jupiter?
 He should have; it can be computed from the satellites' orbits (which he had just analyzed), the distance to Jupiter (derived from transits of Venus, observed in the 1760s), and an estimate of the Universal Gravitational Constant (reported by Cavendish in 1798).

 Europa’s size was measured in several different ways during the 19th century.
 Angelo Secchi, the Italian Jesuit who first spied the dark canali of Mars and classified stars by their spectra, published a booklet about the solar system in 1859 with the masses and volumes of Europa and the other moons.